 - Question from potential applicant: Does the low to moderate income person, being retained or hired for the first three months after receipt of the loan funds, have to be full-time or can they be part-time?

-Answer from the Village: The position(s) being hired or retained can be part-time or full-time but, the total number of retentions or hires must equal at least one full-time equivalent position.
+Answer from the Village: The position(s) being hired or retained can be part-time or full-time but, the total number of retentions or hires must equal at least one full-time equivalent position for each $5,000 in loan funds.

 - Question from potential applicant: Does the individual being employed, to fulfill the program’s eligibility requirement, have to be retained or can this position be a new hire?

-Answer from the Village: The individual being employed can either be a new hire or current employee who have been retained as long as the low to moderate income requirement is met.
+Answer from the Village: The individual being employed can either be a new hire or current employee who has been retained as long as the low-to-moderate income requirement is met.

 - Question from potential applicant: The loan information states the following: “Businesses that are chains or franchises are not eligible.”
 How are you defining chains or franchises?

-Answer from the Village: Oak Park businesses owned by a corporation, with multiple stores (Example: Walgreens, Jewel, Target, Etc.) are not eligible.
+Answer from the Village: Oak Park businesses owned by a corporation, with five or more locations (Example: Walgreens, Jewel, Target, Etc.) are not eligible.
 Individual stores, owned by an independent franchisee, are eligible.
 Applicants can make their case for their qualifications within the application submittal.

 - Question from potential applicant: The business I manage is actually owned by a non-profit organization.
 Can non-profits apply for this program?